Trivia questions about California

 Golden Gate Park welcomes over 24 million visitors annually!
 At 1,017 acres, it’s actually 20% larger than Central Park.
 After enjoying New York’s famous park, you’ll feel right at home exploring this California treasure with its museums, gardens, and even bison!

-17. Just as Camp New York has unusual traditions, what strange California law makes it illegal to eat an orange in your bathtub?
+What quirky California law makes it illegal to eat an orange in your bathtub?

 Answer: A law in Los Angeles